A highly predictive $A_{4}$ flavour 3-3-1 model with radiative inverse seesaw mechanism: Lepton masses and mixings.

 From the standard parametrization of the leptonic mixing matrix, we predict that the lepton mixing parameters for the case of inverted neutrino mass hierarchy are given by:

+Let us note that for the sake of simplicity, we have taken reals the parameters $A_1$ and $A_2$ of the light active neutrino mass matrix.
+It is worth mentioning that the introduction of complex phases in the $A_1$ and $A_2$ parameters will not modify our predictions for the leptonic mixing parameters since they do not depend on the Majorana phases.

+The obtained values for the charged lepton masses and leptonic mixing parameters are obtained starting from the following benchmark point:

-From the comparison of Eq. (\ref{mixingparameters}) with Table \ref{IH}, it follows that the leptonic mixing parameters $\sin ^{2}\theta _{13}$ and $ \sin ^{2}\theta _{23}$ are in excellent agreement with the experimental data, whereas $\sin ^{2}\theta _{12}$ is deviated $2\sigma $ away from its best fit values.
-It is remarkable that without any free parameter, our model predict leptonic mixing parameters in very good agreement with their experimental values, for the case of inverted neutrino mass spectrum.
-Furthermore, the predicted Jarlskog invariant the resulting Dirac CP violating phase are given by:
+From the comparison of Eq. (\ref{mixingparameters}) with Table \ref{IH}, it follows that the solar $\sin ^{2}\theta _{12}$ and reactor $\sin ^{2}\theta _{13}$ mixing parameter are in excellent agreement with the experimental data, whereas the atmospheric $\sin ^{2}\theta _{23}$ leptonic mixing parameter is deviated $3\sigma $ away, respectively from its best fit value.
+Let us note that with only two free effective parameters, i.e., $\theta _{l}$ and $\kappa $, our model predict leptonic mixing parameters in very good agreement with their experimental values, for the case of inverted neutrino mass spectrum.
+Furthermore, the obtained Jarlskog invariant and leptonic Dirac CP violating phase are given by:

-Furthermore, from the experimental values of the neutrino mass squared splittings for the case of inverted neutrino mass hierarchy and setting $ \gamma _{2}=1$ as suggested by naturalness arguments, we found that the $ \mathcal{O}(1)$ dimensionless parameter $\gamma _{1}$ is given by:
+Furthermore, from the experimental values of the neutrino mass squared splittings for the case of inverted neutrino mass hierarchy, we found that the $A_{1\nu }$ and $A_{2\nu }$ parameters are given by:

-Thus, our model predicts the following values for the neutrino mass squared splittings for the case of inverted neutrino mass hierarchy:
+Thus, we obtain the following values for the neutrino mass squared splittings for the case of inverted neutrino mass hierarchy: